Originating in 1957, the Vancouver Police Canine Unit is the oldest municipal police dog unit in Canada.

-The Vancouver Police Dog Squad has been fully operational since 1957.
+The Vancouver Police Canine Unit has been fully operational since 1957.
 Early on, Deputy Chief Constable Gordon R. Ambrose was quoted as saying:

 "During the initial stages of the program an attempt was made, for reasons of economy, to utilize multi-handlers and this was found to be unsound and not practical.
 This was discarded for the present method of having one dog exclusively handled and possessed by the one handler.
 The results are a matter of record, and are indeed gratifying."